 To blend in and not cause any ruffles while driving in Chicago, follow these tips.

 - Yield for pedestrians.
-With nearly three million people living, working, and going to school in Chicago, there are many people walking on the street; through busy intersections; and along the curbs, hailing a taxi or rideshare.
-Keep a look out and be safe.
+With nearly three million people living, working, and going to school in Chicago, there are many people walking on the streets, through busy intersections, and along the curbs.
+People are also out hailing taxis or rideshares.
+Maintain awareness and be safe.

 - Drive with intention.
 When exiting or entering the freeway, be assertive and proactive.
-You’ll have to flick on your blinker, increase your speed, and tip your car nose into the traffic to keep up with the fast-paced flow.
-Also, use all three of your mirrors to keep an eye on approaching Wiley E. Coyote drivers.
+You’ll have to turn on your blinker, increase your speed, and tip your car nose into the traffic to keep up with the fast-paced flow.
+Also, use all three of your mirrors to keep an eye on approaching drivers.

 - Watch out for cyclists.
-Drivers have to share the road and often, without you even noticing, cyclists (motor or pedal) will be weaving in and out of cars, passing along the center line and sneaking up on the shoulder—be vigilant.
+Drivers have to share the road and often, without you even noticing, cyclists (motor or pedal) will be weaving in and out of cars, passing along the center line and sneaking up on the shoulder, so be vigilant.

 - Use your blinker.
-Using your blinker seems to be an obvious suggestion, but it’s really important when you’re driving with lots of cars, bikes, and pedestrians on the road.
-Also, just because you have your blinker on, doesn’t mean another car will let you in—you may have to be more aggressive than you’re accustomed to while driving in Chicago.
+This seems to be an obvious suggestion, but it’s really important when you’re driving with lots of cars, bikes, and pedestrians on the road.
+Also, just because you have your blinker on, doesn’t mean another car will let you in.
+While driving in Chicago, you may have to be more aggressive than you’re accustomed to.

 - Honk nicely, if at all.
-Unless a long and loud horn honking is explicitly necessary, offer a quick and light “beep beep” to get your point across when necessary.
+Unless a long and loud horn honking is explicitly necessary, offer a quick and light “beep beep” to get your point across when needed.